Open-Astrophysics-Bookshelf/about/README.md

 a pull request to have your changes incorporated into the main repo.

-If you have your own book that you would like to add to this bookshelf that create an Issue under the `oab_organization` repo requesting that a new repository for your text be created.
+If you have your own book that you would like to add to this bookshelf that create an Issue under the `about` repo requesting that a new repository for your text be created.